markphip/devops/guide/PROJECTS.md

     [$ ref.replace('refs/heads/', '') $]

 This basically just strips refs/heads/ from the refname which is the same thing Continuum would normally be doing to calculate the branch name.
-So once the bug is fixed you could switch to just using the Branch option or just leave this value which will always work.
+Once the bug is fixed you could switch to just using the Branch option or just leave this value which will always work.

-Next we want to add Directives.
+Next we want to add **Directives**.
 These tell Continuum what to do with the submissions it receives.
 We are currently going to add two directives.
 The first one will process the incoming commits to identify TeamForge work items referenced in the commits.
-The second one will create a package and add it to the Build phase of our progression.
+The second one will create a package and add it to the *Building* phase of our progression (or whatever name you gave to the first phase in your progression).
 You could also add directives to initiate a pipeline but we are instead going to allow the configuration of our package in the progression to do this for us.

 Click the Add button.
 When you first click the Add button it adds the Initiate Pipeline directive to your project.
-You then have to click on it to expand it and you can change it to another directive by clicking on the Action drop-down and choosing from the available list of options.
-We want to select the one named “CollabNet TeamForge Lookup”.
-If your work items were coming from VersionOne Lifecycle or Atlassian JIRA you would choose that option instead.
+You then have to click to expand and you can change it to another directive by clicking on the Action drop-down and choosing from the available list of options.
+We want to select the one named ***CollabNet TeamForge Lookup***.
+If your work items were coming from VersionOne Lifecycle or Atlassian Jira you would choose that option instead.
 If your commits happen to use multiple work item systems you can add directives for each of them so that all of the correct work items are identified.
 There are some additional changes to make to the form:

 ![TeamForge Directive](images/teamforge-directive.png "TeamForge Directive")

-In the When drop down change it from Always to Evaluate.
+In the *When* drop down change it from Always to Evaluate.
 Here we want to limit the directive to specific values in the incoming submission.
 All git activity is going to be sent to Continuum, we only care about changes to our master branch or any of our release branches.
 Other activity such as creation of tags, or commits to developer feature branches can be ignored.
 If you wanted to do something for those commits you of course could but I do not.
 Enter this evaluate condition:

     ref in ["refs/heads/master","refs/heads/release"]

 This directive will only run when the change is for master or one of my release branches.
-Of course in this example it assumes I have a naming standard of “release/1.x” for my release branches.
+In this example it assumes I have a naming standard of “release/1.x” for my release branches.

 Now let’s add another directive.
 Click Add again and then expand it and change